 While owning real estate is one of the best ways to generate extra income, not every property is going to be profitable.
 Many investors hold on to properties far longer than they should, completely negating any profits they had made in the past.
 If your investment property isn’t performing as you would like to, maybe it’s time you consider selling it for something else!
-Keep reading to learn more about our 4 signs its time to sell your investment property in Atlanta.
+Keep reading to learn more about our 4 signs its time to sell your investment property in Marietta.

 Negative Cash Flow